Do NASA Science LIVE!

 What is the goal?

-Do NASA Science Live!
-Seeks to connect people everywhere to NASA science by introducing them to authentic, accessible citizen science projects during engaging group events.
+Do NASA Science Live! seeks to connect people everywhere to NASA science by introducing them to authentic, accessible citizen science projects during engaging group events.

 What is it?